shashwatkhandelwal-debug/veilyx/README.md

 # Pricing

----

 4 INR per successful verification.
-Billed per API call.

 Multiple attributes verified in a single proof count as **one verification**.